WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Is there any additional anonymity using multiple wallets for CoinJoins?

 You'd gain 1 less anonymity set than if you'd only mix with one wallet (and Wasabi doesn't display that).
-On the other hand, the systemic anonymity is slightly improved if a few people are mixing with multiple wallets, because that removes the certainly on this Blockchain analysis assumption.
+On the other hand, the systemic anonymity is slightly improved if a few people are mixing with multiple wallets, because that removes the certainty on this Blockchain analysis assumption.
 :::

 :::details